-6.6 The golf scores for a school team were normally distributed with a mean of 68 and a standard deviation of three.
+6.4 The golf scores for a school team were normally distributed with a mean of 68 and a standard deviation of three.
 Find the probability that a golfer scored between 66 and 70.

-There are approximately one billion smartphone users in the world today.
 In the United States the ages 13 to 55+ of smartphone users approximately follow a normal distribution with approximate mean and standard deviation of 36.9 years and 13.9 years, respectively.